 - sometimes rubbing and twisting the right pinky toe will cause a bowel movement.

 - if this does not work, try eating 4 or 5 almonds, or perhaps some other food.
-I do not recommend fruit or fruit juice, or sweets, however.
+I do not recommend fruit, fruit juice, or sweets, however.

-b) Hanging the bag or bucket.
-With the clamp closed, place the enema bag on the floor next to you, or hang the bag or bucket about one foot above your abdomen.
+A) Hanging the bag or bucket.
+With the clamp closed, place the enema bag on the floor next to you, or hang the bag or bucket about one to three feet above your abdomen.

-c) Insert the tip gently and slowly.
+B) Insert the tip gently and slowly.
 Aim it straight upwards from the legs, not at any angle.
 Twist or turn the enema tip gently as you insert it, as this can make it slide in much easier.
 Do this until it goes all the way in.
+The enema tip must go in at least two inches.
 Never leave it half way in – it will not work this way.
-There are two anal sphincters it must pass through, so the tip must be all the way in.
+There are two anal sphincters it must pass through, so the tip must be in this far.

-d) Let the coffee go in.
-Open the clamp and hold or hang the enema bag about one foot above the abdomen.
+C) Let the coffee go in.
+Open the clamp and hold or hang the enema bag above the abdomen.
 The coffee may take a few seconds to begin flowing.
-If it does not flow, you may gently squeeze the bag or the hose to clear an air bubble, in most cases.
-If you develop a cramp, close the hose clamp, turn from side to side and take a few deep breaths.
+If it does not flow, you may gently squeeze the bag or the hose to get it to flow.
+If you develop a cramp as you are putting the coffee inside, close the hose clamp, turn from side to side and take a few deep breaths.
 The cramp will usually pass quickly.

 NOTE: If you have intestinal gas, definitely leave the enema tip inside of you and leave the clamp open.
 The intestinal gas will tend to flow out through the enema tip.
 Otherwise, you will not be able to hold the enema.